zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-oke/migrate-wls-oke.md

-# Migrating the WebLogic Domain to WebLogic on OKE
+# Migrate the WebLogic Domain to Oracle WebLogic Server for OKE

 ## Introduction

 Migrating a WebLogic domain is equivalent to re-deploying the applications and resources to a new domain and infrastructure.

-We'll use WebLogic Deploy Tooling to migrate the domain from on-premises and re-deploy it on WLS on OKE via the Jenkins build pipeline to update the domain.
+We'll use WebLogic Deploy Tooling to migrate the domain from on-premises and re-deploy it on WebLogic Server (WLS) on Oracle Kubernetes Engine (OKE) via the Jenkins build pipeline to update the domain.

 Estimated Lab Time: 15 minutes.